gneginskiy/telegrest/README.rst

 Doing stuff
 -----------
-For now, there are 2 enpoints, one for sending text messages, and another for sending files.
+For now, there are 2 endpoints, one for sending text messages, and another for sending files.

 1. Sending messages